webquiza/soundbreak/README.md

 - 11:35: Stop researching hosting with Firebase.

-- 9:15: Start working on capstone-proposal.
+- 9:15: Resume working on capstone-proposal copy.

+* 9:45: Complete working on capstone-proposal copy.